openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   The description of your course that appears on the edX `Course List
   <https://www.edx.org/course-list>`_ page.

-  For more information, see :ref:`Describe Your Course`.
+  For more information, see `Describe Your Course`_.

 .. _Simple Editor_g: